SanthaC/yolo/explanation.md

 ### Frontend — Deployment + Service (LoadBalancer)

 Why Deployment?
 The frontend is stateless and can be scaled horizontally.
-A Deployment offers declarative updates, self-healing, and rolling updates.
+A Deployment offers declarative updates, self-healing and rolling updates.

 Using a Deployment allows easy scaling for traffic spikes and integrates well with HorizontalPodAutoscaler if needed.